gaf3/sphinxter/docs/source/reader.rst

     .. classmethod:: cls(resource) -> dict

-        Reads all the documentation from a class
+        Reads all the documentation from a class for :any:`Writer.cls`

         :param resource: what to extract documentation from
         :type resource: class